Running the Game

 Example: Security Drones (Tier 0)

-Alert Network (1 IT): Advance Reinforcements countdown by 1
+Alert Network: Advance Reinforcements countdown by 1

 Clock: 4 segments per drone